 (Hackney mayor Philip Glanville responded to this tweet, noting that he grew up in Ruislip.
-From the most-over-tubed area in London to mayor of a borough without a single tube station in its boundaries.
-Says it all really, doesn’t it?*)
+From the most-over-tubed area in London to mayor of a borough without a single tube station within its boundaries.
+That says it all really, doesn’t it?*)

 30. Brent.
 Not sure how this ended up so low on the preference revealer – it’s fine, but meh, I guess?
-Lot of big roads and rail junctions and industrial parks and an out of town shopping centre that doesn’t look that big any more and which also, it turned out when I tweeted this, is actually in Barnet.
+Lots of big roads and rail junctions and industrial parks and an out-of-town shopping centre that doesn’t look that big anymore and which also, it turned out when I tweeted this, is actually in Barnet.
 (Brent Cross is in Barnet?
-I hate this city and its studid naming conventions.)
+I hate this city and its stupid naming conventions.)

 I have no other views on Brent.